 What is Shakshuka?

 The origins of Shakshouka are disputed.
-Some people think it originated from the Ottoman Empire (Turkey) while others say it originated from Morocco.
+Some people say originated from the Ottoman Empire (Turkey) while others from Morocco.
 It's popular across the Mediterranean and the Middle East and around the world.
-The modern version of Shakshuka with eggs and vegetables is thought to have come from Tunisia.

 While not native to Israel, it especially seems to have taken off there, brought by Tunisian Jews.
 Due to this popularity in Israel, it's sometimes thought of as an Israeli dish.
 It's also essential in Arab cuisine in Libya, Egypt, Saudi Arabia, Morocco and Algeria.